jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Entering a new age doesn't require war, peace treaties, and funny unfinished portraits.
 Unfortunately, conflict usually tears down the old age and rings in the new.
 To avoid it while entering the Internet Age, we have to see our society better than Rousseau did.
 We can do that because we can learn from him.

 The French philosopher never said there shouldn't be leaders.
 He said leaders should deserve their spot in charge of the player god's general will.
-Rousseau's words were meant to society to evolve into the Age of Enlightenment by freeing the people to debate and collaborate to find out who should operate the government.
+Rousseau wanted the people to be free to debate and collaborate to find out who should operate their government.

 He didn't phrase it like this, of course, but that's what Rousseau basically said.
 He understood every new age needs a modern philosophy that unites the people into thinking of the big picture and making a new player god.